CONTRACT AND POLICY

 A firm date for the classroom observation was set in advance so that you could prepare.

-Your summative report was based on the competencies and the classroom observation, not on impressions the principal may have gained on unannounced “walk through” visits to your classroom, or on vague or unsubstantiated complaints from students or parents that you have not been made aware of.
+Your summative report was based on the competencies and the classroom observation, not on impressions the principal may have gained during an unannounced walk through visit to your classroom, or on vague or unsubstantiated complaints from students or parents that you have not been made aware of.

-If your rating was “Development Needed” (or “Unsatisfactory” on a second evaluation), you clearly understand the reasons for the rating, the actions you need to take, and what time, assistance and resources will be provided to ensure your success.
-If you receive one of these ratings, call your OSSTF Bargaining Unit President.
+If your rating was “Development Needed” (or “Unsatisfactory” on a second evaluation), the reasons for the rating, the actions you need to take, and what time, assistance and resources will be provided to ensure your success should all be clearly explained to you.
+If you receive one of these ratings, inform the Teachers' Bargaining Unit President.

 Do not hesitate to ask your OSSTF branch president if you are concerned about any aspect of your performance appraisal or your induction program.
 Your federation is there to protect your rights and help you succeed.